rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide/rke1-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 **Remediation:**
 Run the following command (using the config file location identified in the Audit step) chown root:root /var/lib/kubelet/config.yaml

-Clusters provisioned by RKE doesn’t require or maintain a configuration file for the kubelet.
+Not Applicable - Clusters provisioned by RKE doesn’t require or maintain a configuration file for the kubelet.
 All configuration is passed in as arguments at container run time.

 ## 4.2 Kubelet